TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 !!!
 Note
   * The earlier method of specifying the configuration properties by placing the actual configuration files in the directory, where helper scripts are available, is discontinued.
   * Ensure that the configuration properties specified are correct.
-Otherwise, launching the SnappyData cluster may fail, but the EC2 instances would still be running.
+Otherwise, launching the TIBCO ComputeDB cluster may fail, but the EC2 instances would still be running.

 <a id="ec2stopcluster"></a>
 #### Stopping the Cluster